Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Sequential Exploration and Exploitation for Learning Safely (SEELS)

-where the sequence of reachable sets $\{\X_k^{t,\delta}\}_{k{=}1}^N$ satisfies \eqref{eq:confidence_tubes}. \ExploreOCP is similar to \ReachOCP but instead uses $\X_0$ as the final set, thus ensuring the system is safe for the next phase with high probability, and it further uses an information-gathering cost function $\costinfo$ to encourage visiting states which reduce remaining uncertainty in the dynamics which we derive from the mutual information between the unknown dynamics and the observations in the next section.
+where the sequence of reachable sets $\{\X_k^{t,\delta}\}_{k{=}1}^N$ satisfies \eqref{eq:confidence_tubes}. \ExploreOCP is similar to \ReachOCP but instead uses $\X_0$ as the final set, thus ensuring the system is safe for the next phase with high probability.
+Also, \ExploreOCP uses an information-gathering cost function $\costinfo$ to encourage visiting states which reduce the remaining uncertainty in the dynamics In the next section, we derive $\costinfo$ from the mutual information between the unknown dynamics and the observations.

-\textbf{SEELS:} We summarize our approach in Algorithm \ref{alg:explo_reach_algalg} (\algName), which consists of iteratively learning a model of the dynamics by solving \ExploreOCP before reaching $\Xgoal$ when \ReachOCP admits a feasible solution.
+\textbf{SEELS:} We summarize our approach in Algorithm \ref{alg:explo_reach_algalg} (\algName) and show illustrative simulation results in Figure \ref{fig:ff_sim_exps}. \algname consists of iteratively learning a model of the dynamics by solving \ExploreOCP before reaching $\Xgoal$ when \ReachOCP admits a feasible solution.
+We perform a search over multiple horizons $N_r$ and $N_{\textrm{e}}$, as the feasibility of each problem depends on the optimization horizon (see Sections \ref{sec:seels:info} and \ref{sec:seels:implementation})).
 This split yields a tractable sequence of trajectory optimization problems, although it induces sub-optimality relative to the computationally intractable problem of simultaneous exploration and exploitation \cite{bar1974dual}.
 Since \textit{safely} learning nonlinear dynamics with minimal assumptions remains an open area of research (see Section \ref{sec:related_work}), quantifying this sub-optimality gap (perhaps by computing the regret of the algorithm) is beyond the scope of this work.